Quick answer

 This is unfair (it shouldn't happen) but it's real (it does happen).

-A no-photo platform protects sisters from this dynamic.
-She can use Zawji without her photo existing in a system where her cousin's cousin might see it.
+A photos-off-by-default platform protects sisters from this dynamic.
+She can use Zawji without any photo of her being visible — and if she ever does add one, she alone decides who sees it, so her cousin's cousin never stumbles on it.

 This is especially important for: - Sisters in conservative families - Sisters in small Muslim communities (where everyone knows everyone) - Convert sisters whose family is non-Muslim and might disapprove - Sisters who have been previously married

-For these specific contexts — which are common in Western Muslim diaspora — the no-photo design is genuinely empowering.
+For these specific contexts — which are common in Western Muslim diaspora — the photos-off-by-default design is genuinely empowering.

 "But isn't a photo just normal?" — addressing the counter-argument